 Most major players in the connected or self-driving car space have several partnerships and several different angles on the lens of integration, not just one.
 There are nearly 50 companies building software for different control elements of the autonomous vehicle, including the automakers: Microsoft (with Azure) and Baidu (with Apollo), VW (with robotics specialist Kuka), Toyota’s investment in Uber, GM’s in Lyft, and so on.

 Currently the smart car market is still young and almost every player with a tangential interest in the related technologies finds itself being challenged, and having to compete.

 Traditionally we would regard this as a kind of ‘arms race’ with data, that will involve winners and losers.
 But looking ahead – with so many complex relationships – it is going to require partnerships and imagination.

-We feel there is a tipping point approaching in which telematics and connected vehicles will increasingly define the core structure for insurers’ systems, rather than being the ‘tail that wags the dog’, or just an add-on business.
+It feels as if there is a tipping point approaching in which telematics and connected vehicles could increasingly define the core structure for insurers’ systems, rather than being the ‘tail that wags the dog’, or just an add-on business.